- I am a good parent, my child is a good child.

 Identifying and meeting these essential needs should be your priority.
 Does your little one need a snack, a snuggle, or a nap?
 Only by identifying the problem can you help your toddler fix it.
 A clear and consistent routine around meal and nap time may prevent a meltdown in the first place.

-Imagine the following scenario for a minute:
+Imagine the following scenerio for a minute:

-Parents, be ready to do it all Over Again Tomorrow.
+Be Ready to do it all Over Again Tomorrow.

 Emotional Social Parenting (ESP) discipline takes lots of love, patience, and practice to reframe our views.
 Each child is different, and we often parent the way we were parented.
-So if you’ve used time-outs or spanking in the past or you’ve completely lost it with your kids.
+So if you’ve used timeouts or spanking in the past or you’ve completely lost it with your kids.
 Give yourself some grace and a redo.
-Tomorrow is a new day to try out some new tools to help you parent the ESP way.
+Tomorrow is a new day to try out some of these new tools to help you parent the ESP way.

 To learn more about Emotional Social Parenting, ESP.